 In general, in the architectural scale models there are presented bodies, surfaces and bars.
 These bulky, planimetric or linear bases are used, for example, to represent edifices in an urban mode, facades and walls in a model of a section of an edifice and pillars, or details specific to the architectural model of a structure.

-After a certain type of elaboration, we can distinguish three groups, namely: volumetric models, planimetric models and linear models.
+After a certain type of elaboration, we can distinguish three groups, namely: volumetric architectural models, planimetric architectural models and linear models.
 Between these three groups, there are different types of transitions.

-If we consider the field in which models are used, as a way of analysing forms and formal relationships, we can classify the architectural models in three groups: topographic models, overall models and special models.
-Topographic models include landscapes, fields/lands and gardens.
-The group of overall models can be classified in urbanization models, edifices, structures, interior spaces and details.
-Under the name of special models, we understand those models with special design elements, such as furniture.
+If we consider the field in which architectural models are used, as a way of analysing forms and formal relationships, we can classify the architectural models in three groups: topographic architectural models, overall architectural models and special architectural models.
+Topographic architectural model include landscapes, fields/lands and gardens.
+The group of overall architectural models can be classified in urbanization architectural models, edifices, structures, interior spaces and details.
+Under the name of special architectural models, we understand those architectural models with special design elements, such as furniture.
 Regarding their construction, all the architectural models can be distinguished according to their being bulky, planimetric or linear, or a certain combination of them.
-Models can be built through three distinct stages in the project process, responding consistently to different needs, such as how to help a student develop a project, as a working document for a course, as an exhibition object, or as a representative object for a project construction company.
+Architectural model can be built through three distinct stages in the project process, responding consistently to different needs, such as how to help a student develop a project, as a working document for a course, as an exhibition object, or as a representative object for a project construction company.

 The classification of typical architectural scale models:

-The models are achieved through three different phases of a project:
+The architectural models are achieved through three different phases of a project:

 Briefly, the phases of the projection process can be characterized as follows: